aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ### Part 1

-In part 1 of this lab, you will use an example CloudFormation template, `language-extensions.yaml`, to create a stack in the `us-east-1` region.
+In part 1 of this lab, you'll use an example CloudFormation template, `language-extensions.yaml`, to create a stack in the `us-east-1` region.
 To get started, follow steps shown next:

 1. Change directory to the `code/workspace/language-extensions` directory.
 2. Open the `language-extensions.yaml` CloudFormation template in the text editor of your choice.